Modular Wardrobe Designs To Transform Your Bedroom (Blah To Beautiful)

 all straight modular wardrobes complement and blend with traditional bedrooms

-Contrary to straight ones these go off the beaten path.
-Built along two walls, L- shaped wardrobes can limit the possibilities of use of different materials.
-Also they need to be planned well, especially closure so they don’t clash with other furniture.
-They do afford plenty of space and storage, can be experimented with and most importantly optimise corner storage which otherwise often gets wasted.
+Unlike straight wardrobes, L-shaped wardrobes go off the beaten path.
+Carpenters build them along two walls, which can limit how creatively you use different materials.
+You must also plan them well, especially their closures, so the shutters don’t clash with other furniture.
+However, they offer plenty of space and storage, let you experiment with design, and, most importantly, help you optimise corner storage that often goes wasted.

 L shaped modular wardrobes afford plenty of space and storage